isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Required evaluation can be used to express complex dependencies like subnet membership.
-It can also be used to reverse the precedence; if an option-data is set in a subnet, it takes precedence over an option-data in a class.
-If the option-data is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.
+It can also be used to reverse the precedence; if ``option-data`` is set in a subnet, it takes precedence over ``option-data`` in a class.
+If ``option-data`` is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.

 Required evaluation is also available at shared-network and pool/pd-pool levels.
-The order in which required classes are considered is: shared-network, subnet, and (pd-)pool, i.e. in the opposite order in which option-data is processed.
+The order in which required classes are considered is: shared-network, subnet, and (pd-)pool, i.e. in the reverse order from the way in which ``option-data`` is processed.

 .. _dhcp6-ddns-config:

 DDNS for DHCPv6
 ---------------

-As mentioned earlier, kea-dhcp6 can be configured to generate requests to the DHCP-DDNS server (referred to here as "D2") to update DNS entries.
+As mentioned earlier, ``kea-dhcp6`` can be configured to generate requests to the DHCP-DDNS server, ``kea-dhcp-ddns`` (referred to here as "D2"), to update DNS entries.
 These requests are known as Name Change Requests or NCRs.
 Each NCR contains the following information:

-1. Whether it is a request to add (update) or remove DNS entries
+1. Whether it is a request to add (update) or remove DNS entries.

-2. Whether the change requests forward DNS updates (AAAA records), reverse DNS updates (PTR records), or both
+2. Whether the change requests forward DNS updates (AAAA records), reverse DNS updates (PTR records), or both.

-3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN)
+3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN).

-Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of the kea-dhcp6.
-Beginning with Kea 1.7.1 DDNS related parameters were split into two groups:
+Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of ``kea-dhcp6``.
+Beginning with Kea 1.7.1, DDNS-related parameters were split into two groups:

 1. Connectivity Parameters

-    These are parameters which specify where and how kea-dhcp6 connects to and communicates with D2.
-These parameters can only be specified within the top-level ``dhcp-ddns`` section in the kea-dhcp6 configuration.
+    These are parameters which specify where and how ``kea-dhcp6`` connects to and communicates with D2.
+These parameters can only be specified within the top-level ``dhcp-ddns`` section in the ``kea-dhcp6`` configuration.
 The connectivity parameters are listed below:

     -  ``enable-updates``
     -  ``server-ip``